dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 * **Configure the IIS Application Pool to load the user profile**

   This setting is in the **Process Model** section under the **Advanced Settings** for the app pool.
-Set Load User Profile to `True`.
-This stores keys under the user profile directory and protects them using DPAPI with a key specific to the user account used by the app pool.
+Set **Load User Profile** to `True`.
+When set to `True`, keys are stored in the user profile directory and protected using DPAPI with a key specific to the user account.
+Keys are persisted to the *%LOCALAPPDATA%/ASP.NET/DataProtection-Keys* folder.

+  The app pool's [setProfileEnvironment attribute](/iis/configuration/system.applicationhost/applicationpools/add/processmodel#configuration) must also be enabled.
+The default value of `setProfileEnvironment` is `true`.
+In some scenarios (for example, Windows OS), `setProfileEnvironment` is set to `false`.
+If keys aren't stored in the user profile directory as expected:

+  1. Navigate to the *%windir%/system32/inetsrv/config* folder.
+  1. Open the *applicationHost.config* file.
+  1. Locate the `<system.applicationHost><applicationPools><applicationPoolDefaults><processModel>` element.
+  1. Confirm that the `setProfileEnvironment` attribute isn't present, which defaults the value to `true`, or explicitly set the attribute's value to `true`.

 * **Use the file system as a key ring store**